 To ensure proper accounting, prompt reimbursement and compliance with IRS regulations, travelers need to submit their expenses for reimbursement within 60 days after their return to the work site.
-Both the traveler's supervisor and the next higher level supervisor must approve reimbursement requests submitted beyond the 60-day time period.
-Requests submitted beyond 60 days one year after the date(s) of travel will not be reimbursed be subject to the college pursuing collection action.
+Requests submitted beyond 60 days after the date(s) of travel will be subject to the college pursuing collection action.